mobi94/CityGO/README.md

 meetings on the map, creates a profile with the user's personal information and allows to communicate with other meeting participants via group chat.

+Parse and QuickBlox services have been using for data storage and processing, as well as for the organization of chat.

+Parse Platform offers a complete back-end solution for mobile applications.
+The purpose of such a service - to completely eliminate the need to write server-side code and server configuration.
+Parse SDK is ready for use immediately after the integration of the project and requires minimal configuration on the part of the programmer.

+QuickBlox - is a cloud service with functionality similar to the Parse.
+The reason for using this service is conditioned by the fact that QuickBlox, among other things, provides a convenient implementation of the SDK for building a messaging system based on XMPP protocol.

 ## Screenshots

 * Login and SignUp screens: